maikynata/Node-integration-Routeasy-Flex-integration/README.md

     "password": "SUA_SENHA"
 }
 ```
+Setup the same, for the `configFlex.json` file, to login on FLexDB RpServices.

 ## Running Your Application
 After the install process is over, you'll be able to run the application.
 Just run node: